koushikkothagal/javabrains-site-old/_posts/javaee_jaxws/2014-01-01-Using-Web-Service-explorer.md

 <img class="img-responsive" src="/img/courses/javaee/jaxws/03-wsexp.jpg" />

 Once you have the WSDL open, you can import it to your project and open it.
-Or you can click to open the WSDL directly from teh Web Services Explorer.
+Or you can click to open the WSDL directly from the Web Services Explorer.
 This lets you use inbuilt Eclipse plugins to graphically navigate the WSDL.
-Depending on how complex the WSDL is, this could be handy.
+If you are working with a long and complicated WSDL, this could be handy.

 <img class="img-responsive" src="/img/courses/javaee/jaxws/04-wsexp.jpg" />